Welcome to Lesson 3 of Time Management for Transcript Pros! Who knew a simple calendar trick could change your life? Get More Done with Time Blocking.

 2. Set aside time to schedule your week.

-With template in hand, schedule a regular time to plan your week.
+With your template in hand, schedule a regular time to plan your week.
 Yes, you heard us.
 Schedule your scheduling.
 We’re not kidding!

 This could be a Sunday night, Saturday morning, or even Friday afternoon of the previous week.